Skip to Content

 batch_size=<n>Maximum rows per notification batch

-from_seq_id=<n>Resume from a specific sequence ID
+from=<n>Resume from a specific sequence ID

 Examples

--- Subscribe to all messages in a conversation SUBSCRIBE TO chat.messages WHERE conversation_id = 1 OPTIONS (last_rows=50); -- Subscribe to typing events with batching SUBSCRIBE TO chat.typing_events WHERE conversation_id = 1 OPTIONS (last_rows=10, batch_size=5); -- Resume from a specific point SUBSCRIBE TO chat.messages WHERE conversation_id = 1 OPTIONS (from_seq_id=1234);
+-- Subscribe to all messages in a conversation SUBSCRIBE TO chat.messages WHERE conversation_id = 1 OPTIONS (last_rows=50); -- Subscribe to typing events with batching SUBSCRIBE TO chat.typing_events WHERE conversation_id = 1 OPTIONS (last_rows=10, batch_size=5); -- Resume from a specific point SUBSCRIBE TO chat.messages WHERE conversation_id = 1 OPTIONS (from=1234);

 KILL LIVE QUERY